QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 ## Sprites

-A sprite is an image and a sprite sheet is a big image having a lot of sprites.
+A sprite is an image, and a sprite sheet is a big image having a lot of sprites.
 In unity, click on a sprite sheet then in property, set `Sprite mode` to `Multiple` to tell unity that this image is composed of multiples images.
 Then in sprite editor, slide the image (either using automatic or grid) and apply your changes.
 You should now see only one frame/sprite when dragging your sprite inside the scene.

 You may (or not)